doiim/waku-chat-vue-plugin/README.md

 - `wakuChannelName`: (string) - The name that will be used to create your message's topic on Waku.
 - `availableRooms`: (string[]) - Rooms available on your chat to separate messages.
 - `wakuPeers`: (string[]) (optional) - Waku peers to connect by default.
 If you don't set this, Waku will use automatic peers.
 Use this to set your own peers.
-- `changeNickMode`: ('message' | 'interface') (optional) - 'message' allows your app to change nicknames via a dispatch event, 'interface' allows users to directly change their nicknames and allows the same method as 'message'.
+- `changeNickMode`: ('application' | 'user') (optional) - 'application' allows your app to change nicknames via a dispatch event, 'interface' allows users to directly change their nicknames and allows the same method as 'application'.
 Any other value won't allow change nicknames.

-    If you set 'message' or 'interface', in your code you can call:
+    If you set 'application' or 'user', in your code you can call:
     ```js
     document.dispatchEvent(new CustomEvent('changeNickName', { detail: '_newNickNameHere' }));